toolmantim/tap-release/README.md

 ## Deployment

-If you want to deploy your own copy of Brew Bot, follow the [Probot Deployment Guide](https://probot.github.io/docs/deployment/).
+If you want to deploy your own copy of Tap Release Bot, follow the [Probot Deployment Guide](https://probot.github.io/docs/deployment/).